 If you’re getting a haircut on main street of small town USA, the opposite of all of that is true.
 A 15-percent tip makes more sense.
 Still, getting a haircut in a cheaper location is no excuse for being cheap.
 If you’re tipping less than 15 percent anywhere in the U.S., it should be because there was a serious problem with the haircut experience.

-Now you know the basics of how much to tip your barber.
+Thanks to one of the best male blogs, now you know the basics of how much to tip a barber.
 That’s all well and good, but haircuts are expensive.
 Even worse, you need them on a regular basis.
 Tipping only adds to the cost, and sometimes money is tight.
 You aren’t the only one who has ever felt this way.
 Thankfully, there are modern solutions to the cost of tipping your barber.
 In a lot of cases, favors are worth as much or more than a little cash.

 That’s right.
 Your barber is actually a mob boss.
 Ok, it’s not that extreme.
 But, there’s a good chance you have something to offer, besides cash, that would make a good tip.
 The golden standard is quid pro quo.
 Everyone has skills, and there are things barbers don’t like to pay for either.
 Mechanics could offer a free, professional tune-up.
 An accountant could trade tax services.
 You get the idea.